Is MSG Safe?

 MSG Receives “Generally Recognized as Safe” Designation from FDA

-While the controversy continued throughout the 1980s and 90s, the link between MSG and CRS was scientifically and incontrovertibly disproven by both the FDA and the United Nation’s Joint FAO/WHO Expert Committee on Food Additives (JECFA), which released findings that MSG posed no safety concerns whatsoever.
+While the controversy linking MSG and CRS continued throughout the 1980s and 90s, its safety scientifically confirmed by both the FDA and the United Nation’s Joint FAO/WHO Expert Committee on Food Additives (JECFA), which released findings that there was no credible evidence that MSG posed any safety concerns when consumed as part of the diet.

 According to the American Chemical Society (ACS), glutamate that occurs naturally in certain foods is the same as glutamate in MSG.
 While there are different kinds of glutamate, the body metabolizes all glutamate the same way, no matter where it comes from.
 Humans take in 20 to 40 times more glutamate from foods than from seasonings.

-The ACS states that, for these reasons, monosodium glutamate is a safe product.
-MSG is not considered an allergen and it was removed by the International Headache Society from its list of causative factors for headaches in January of 2018.
+MSG is not considered an allergen – from a scientific perspective, glutamate by itself (an amino acid) cannot elicit any allergic reactions, which are caused by whole proteins.
+It was also removed by the International Headache Society from its list of causative factors for headaches in January of 2018.

 MSG is Made from Plants